djpapzin/Comment-Scope/TO_DO.md

 - [ ] Modify top commenters
 - [ ] Add option for users to use own gemini API key in streamlit app incase My API key has rate limits or out of quota
 - [ ] Have option to download comments as CSV and JSON
-- [ ] Remove teh icon in "comment summary"
+- [ ] Remove thh icon in "comment summary"
 - [ ] Break down app.py into different modules/functions (refactor it)